-- ECC.6.3 GENERAL POWER GENERATING MODULE, OTSDUW AND HVDC EQUIPMENT REQUIREMENTS - This section sets out the technical and design criteria and performance requirements for Power Generating Modules and HVDC Equipment (whether directly connected to the National Electricity Transmission System or Embedded) and (where provided in this section) OTSDUW Plant and Apparatus which each Generator or HVDC System Owner must ensure are complied with in relation to its Power Generating Modules, HVDC Equipment and OTSDUW Plant and Apparatus.
+- ECC.6.3 GENERAL POWER GENERATING MODULE, OTSDUW AND HVDC EQUIPMENT REQUIREMENTS - This section sets out the technical and design criteria and performance requirements for Power Generating Modules (which includes Electricity Storage Modules) and HVDC Equipment (whether directly connected to the National Electricity Transmission System or Embedded) and (where provided in this section) OTSDUW Plant and Apparatus which each Generator or HVDC System Owner must ensure are complied with in relation to its Power Generating Modules, HVDC Equipment and OTSDUW Plant and Apparatus.
 References to Power Generating Modules, HVDC Equipment in this ECC.6.3 should be read accordingly.
+For the avoidance of doubt, the requirements applicable to Synchronous Power Generating Modules also apply to Synchronous Electricity Storage Modules and the requirements applicable to Power Park Modules apply to Non-Synchronous Electricity Storage Modules also apply irrespective of whether the Electricity Storage Module operates in such a mode as to import or export power from the Total System.